 You don’t use the same form for an amended return that you used when you originally filed.
 You can file an IRS Form 1040X, “Amended U.S. Individual Tax Return.”
 The form is available on the IRS website and includes three columns: Column A is where you list the figures showing on the current return; Column C is where you show the corrected figures; and Column B is the difference between the figures in A and C. The back of the form (or the second page, if you're preparing it on or printing it from your computer) includes space for an explanation of the changes, if any.
 You can use the Form 1040X not only to correct your tax returns, but also to make certain elections, change amounts previously adjusted, or make a claim for a carryback due to a loss or unused credit.

 If additional forms or schedules have to be revised, attach corrected versions to the 1040X.
 When you are amending because you owe additional taxes, send payment with the amended return.

 What Mistakes Do Not Require Amendment?

 When you do your taxes, you might forget to include some income, overlook a deduction or miss claiming a tax credit.
 These types of mistakes are likely to change the amount of tax you thought you owed Uncle Sam.
 This means you either owe the Internal Revenue Service more money, or you are entitled to a bigger refund.
 You’ll need to file an amended return to fix these problems.
 Not every tax return mistake requires amending, however.
-If you simply got the math wrong or forgot to attach a schedule or form, the IRS says not to submit an amended return.
+If you simply got the math wrong or forgot to attach a schedule or form, the IRS will not require you to submit an amended return.
 The IRS computers correct mathematical errors.
 There may be no need to provide a missing form.
 If any action is required, the IRS will notify you.